sullivanrMSOE/Dark-Cloud-2-Enemy-Randomizer/README.md

 Enemies maintain their resistance to being stunned, so enemies that attempt to replace enemies such as King Mimics may pose a substantial threat.

+In order to upgrade a weapon that requires certain enemies to be defeated, you must defeat the enemy that replaces the one that is usually required, ie clearing floor 1 of Mt.
+Gundor will mark Rifle Wolf as being defeated.

 ## Settings

 The executable provides several different options to not randomize, in order to keep the game balanced.
 By default, HP, ABS, Gilda, Attack, and Defense are not randomized.